meowpow-png/jrussell/README.md

-JRussell is an oddly opinionated and structurally flexible lightweight Java library for executing tasks in test environment.
-It allows you to wrap `Runnable` or `Callable` tasks and run them sequentially or concurrently, with built-in support for task decorations like timeouts and delays.
-The fluent API simplifies task configuration, error handling, and result tracking, making it ideal for testing scenarios without adding unnecessary complexity.
+JRussell is a lightweight Java library for executing tasks in test environment.

+It lets you wrap executable tasks and run them either sequentially or concurrently, with built-in support for task configuration, decoration, and result inspection.

+## Highlights

+- Plain POJO library with no framework dependencies.
+- Behaviorally opinionated, structurally flexible.
+- Small, stable core with zero platform ambitions.
+- No scheduling, no persistence, no nonsense.